 As a feeding therapist and momma to three boys, I’ve curated this list with my top breakfast ideas for kids, but if you’d like more inspiration, check out toddler breakfast ideas (I’ve got some bonus tips for those little one’s too!)

 You may be tempted to be discouraged when offering your child new and different foods, especially healthy ones.
 Kids are often quick to voice their preferences with a slew of unhelpful statements like, “I don’t like this”, “Why did you make this”, or my favorite: “This smells gross.”

 I get it.
 It’s hard not to take it personal.
 Learn about what to do if your kid won’t eat breakfast before school.

 1. Bacon sandwich on toast with smashed avocado (optional sliced tomato)

 - Don’t have time to fry bacon in the morning, pick a time to make it in advance and have it ready to go in the fridge.
-Store bought guacamole works too, or if your child doesn’t like smashed textures try serving an avocado diced with a little sprinkle of sea salt.
+Store bought guacamole works too, or if your child doesn’t like smashed textures, try serving an avocado diced with a little sprinkle of sea salt.

 2. Yogurt + granola + berries

-- Serve it all separately or mixed together in a bowl or fancy cup for a surprising fun parfait one morning.
+- Serve it all separately, or mixed together in a bowl or fancy cup for a surprising fun parfait one morning.
 Heck, even let your kiddo help assemble!
 My kids had the genius idea to put it in a mason jar.

 3. Banana chocolate chip peanut butter breakfast quesadilla (get the recipe here)

 - This recipe is high on the list for easy breakfast ideas for kids.
 Simply spread your ingredients on half of a whole wheat tortilla shell, fold over, and pan fry until crispy!